Working on self-improvement - People Development Magazine

 15. Set your boundaries

-Setting boundaries with people, activities, and relationships make you more empowered.
+Setting boundaries with people, activities, and relationships empowers you.
 So, don’t be afraid to draw the lines, decline things that are counter-productive to your well-being, and cut off toxicity from your life.
 The anxiety of saying no is momentary, but the peace that follows makes it all up.

-Perhaps the most crucial component of self-improvement is to realize is that improving yourself should not come at the cost of challenging yourself way beyond your boundaries.
-Taking a mental break and relaxing now and then are equally important.
+Perhaps the most crucial component of self-improvement is to realise that improving yourself should not come at the cost of challenging yourself way beyond your boundaries.
+Taking a mental break and relaxing occasionally are equally important.
 Think of the journey as a long race where runners speed up at specific points and slow down in others.
 The philosophy here is the same- put in your best effort without exerting yourself completely, slow down when necessary, and pick yourself up again for the next lap.
-Self-improvement is more than just a 5-minute aesthetic video of your favourite Youtuber magically getting their life together.
+Self-improvement is more than just a 5-minute aesthetic video of your favourite YouTuber magically getting their life together.
 It is a lifelong process.
 Are you ready for the commitment?